plone/mockup/src/pat/select2/README.md

 # Select2 pattern.

-Show a widget which enhances dropdown selections with automatic suggestions, search and tagging functionality.
+Show a widget which enhances dropdown selections with automatic suggestions, search, and tagging functionality.

 ## Configuration